webber3242/DeDupe2Activate/README.md

 - **Debounced Processing**: Prevents excessive duplicate checks
 - **Memory Management**: Automatic cleanup of old tracking data

-### Testing
-Try these scenarios:
-1. Open multiple tabs to the same URL
-2. Navigate existing tabs to URLs that are already open
-3. Test with www vs non-www versions
-4. Try http vs https
-5. Test with pinned tabs, active tabs, tabs playing audio
-6. Click the extension icon to test manual cleanup
-7. Restart Chrome to test startup cleanup
-8. Test with many tabs to verify performance

 ## Contributing

 Found a bug or want to add a feature?